SamuelIbanga5/Zuri-training-Django-projects/songcrud/README.md

-# Zuri Django Projects

-This directory contains all projects related to Django backend in Zuri training.
+# SongCrud Project

+## This is my first django project in Zuri.

+This is project helps to understand basic CRUD functionalities in Django.